piskoviste/pisek/README.md

 ## Usage

-You can create a task with:
+You can create a task skeleton with:
 ```bash
 pisek init
 ```